top of page

 Building Walkers: From Wobbly Steps to Confident Movement

-Early Independent Walking: 15 Months and above
+Early Independent Walking: 15 Months and Above

 The Reality Check

-Your child may be walking—but still exhibits:
+Your child may be walking, but they might still show signs of:

-• unstable balance
+• Unstable balance

-• cautious steps unless holding a hand
+• Cautious steps unless holding a hand

-• inconsistent willingness to walk
+• Inconsistent willingness to walk

 Two people sitting indoors, one gesturing, the other holding papers.
 Text: "First Belt Cane Age 27 months."
 Cozy, instructional setting.